Electrogravitational

 deviation from the theory within the limits of measurement error.
 This

-situation is due to the smallness of the cross-section of gravitons’
+situation is due to smallness of the cross-section of gravitons’ interaction

-interaction with the matter.
-This allows us to expand the exponents in the
+with matter.
+This allows us to expand the exponents in expressions for the

-expressions for the forces into binomials with sufficiently high accuracy and
+forces into binomials with sufficiently high accuracy and ensures the principle

-ensures the principle of superposition of gravitational forces for several
+of superposition of gravitational forces for several bodies.
+A noticeable

 Emergence

-with the strong gravitation and the rest energy of particles, determines the
+with strong gravitation and the rest energy of particles, determines the

 integrity of nucleons and atomic nuclei, and is mainly responsible for the

-for the ordinary gravitation, and the third component in the form of charged particles
+for ordinary gravitation, and the third component in the form of charged

-electromagnetism.
-Each component makes its own contribution to the mass of
+Each component makes its own contribution to the mass of bodies.

 Based on the principles of